Janakpur: Education

 Janakpur has educational facilities where several of the country's elites went to school, including the first president of the Federal Republic of Nepal, Ram Baran Yadav, and former DPM (Deputy Prime Minister), Bimalendra Nidhi.
 There are many private and government schools and colleges located in Janakpur.
 One of the oldest government colleges of Nepal, Ramsworup Ramsagar Bahumukhi Campus, which is a constituent campus of Tribhuvan University, is located in Janakpur.
 Janakpur also has Rajarshi Janak University for higher studies.

 Janakpur also has a medical college, Janaki Medical College, which is also affiliated with Tribhuvan University.
 Similarly, for engineering studies, the city has Central Engineering College, affiliated to Purbanchal University.
 Janakpur also have one autonomous institute named Madesh Institute of Health Sciences (MIHS).

 Janakpur is the educational hub for high school.
 There are hundreds of high school like Shree Saraswati Ma Vï, Sankat Mochan School, MIT School, New English School and many more.

 And many colleges like Model Multiple College, MIT, Dhanusha Science Campus, Rajshree Janak Campus are also there for higher studies in different streams.

 Libraries

 Gangasagar Public Library was established in 1955 and is situated between two historical ponds of Janakpur—Dhanuschatra Pond and Ganga Sagar.
 The library was reopened to the public in 2012.
 In recent times, a team of active and committed local youth workers has contributed to the revival of this library by organizing public book collections for the library.
 It is open daily for three hours, mainly for newspaper-reading, but has few daily visitors.

 Ramswaroop Ramsagar Multiple Campus library is also accessible to the general public.

 Media

-The local media of Janakpur primarily consists of several community radio stations, some TV channels, and a few print newspapers, such as News Bureau Nepal is an online news portal based here.
-Janakpur Today.
-Local Janakpur media primarily consists of radio shows, such as Mithila Jagaran.
+The local media of Janakpur primarily consists of several community radio stations, some TV channels, and a few print newspaper.